Muzietto/selectx/README.md

 - attachment of data to the option widgets
 - getter methods: 'chosenData' and 'bitmask'

-NB - this plugin depends on underscore.js.
+NB!! - this plugin depends on underscore.js.